-Take-Two Interactive Software Inc. (TTWO) rose after saying the next installment of its blockbuster “Grand Theft Auto” video game will be released in spring and boost revenue and earnings growth next year.
+Take-Two Interactive Software Inc. (TTWO:US) rose after saying the next installment of its blockbuster “Grand Theft Auto” video game will be released in spring and boost revenue and earnings growth next year.

 “Grand Theft Auto V” will generate “substantial” revenue and earnings growth in fiscal 2014 starting in April, Chief Executive Officer Strauss Zelnick said today in a statement.
-The title is coming to Microsoft Corp.’s (MSFT) Xbox 360 and Sony Corp.’s (SNE) PlayStation 3 in the spring, the game publisher said yesterday, without providing a more precise date.
+The title is coming to Microsoft Corp.’s (MSFT:US) Xbox 360 and Sony Corp.’s (SNE:US) PlayStation 3 in the spring, the game publisher said yesterday, without providing a more precise date.

 After lowering its guidance for the current fiscal year, the “Grand Theft Auto” announcement suggests the game will not ship until after the company’s fiscal year ends in March, Michael Olson, an analyst with Piper Jaffray & Co. in Minneapolis, wrote today in a note.